malmiDEV/Suco/README.md

 A Suco language.
 My programming language that i create for writing malmiOS

-Suco language generate raw 32bit binary, i'ts like use pure assembly.
+Suco language generate raw 32bit binary, it's like use pure assembly.

 for example this code:
 ```